Last Updated on January 28, 2025

 Picnic Along Any Canal

-For the best experience and, perhaps mix with the Dutch, you’ll want to get away from the Central Station and Dam area.
-If you’d rather get away from the canals altogether head for the huge green space of the Museumplein, perhaps visiting one of the three major museums after lunch.
+For the best experience and mix with the Dutch, you’ll want to get away from the Central Station and Dam area.
+If you’d rather get away from the canals, head for the vast green space of the Museumplein, perhaps visiting one of the three major museums after lunch.

 Dublin